cleberzumba/computer-science-fundamentals/cpu-vs-gpu/cpu-vs-gpu.md

 The core idea: **CPU optimizes latency** (how fast one task finishes), **GPU optimizes throughput** (how many tasks per second).

-Analogy: CPU is a sports car, GPU is a bus.

 ## Quick comparison